 What to do if going with this option…

-In-ground gardening poses one of the best ways to get started gardening, however can be one of the most challenging to maintain.
-First you must pick a spot, rip up the sod, till the soil, and continue to work in compost and soil amendments until the soil is at your desired level of fertility.
+In-ground gardening poses one of the best ways to get started gardening, however it can be one of the most challenging to maintain.
+First, you must pick a spot, rip up the sod, till the soil, and continue to work in compost and soil amendments until the soil is at your desired level of fertility.
 Here is a video we did on how to turn an established lawn into an in-ground garden.

 Aquaponics is the process of growing plants with the use of fish.
-The fish waste (poo) will be broken down by bacteria, turning the nitrates into nitrites that the plant can use as food.
+The fish waste (poo) will be broken down by bacteria, turning the nitrates into nitrates that the plant can use as food.
 It is an organic form of hydroponics and allows for the ability to grow 2 crops at once (fish and plants).

 PROS: conserves water, allows for soil-less growing, organic version of hydroponics, grows 2 crops at once

 CONS: Can be expensive, lots of space needed to house fish tank and plants, dependent on fish food to feed fish.